 This post may contain affiliate links to products.
 As an affiliate, I earn money from qualifying purchases.
 Please read my full disclosure here.

 Several years back, my large little family attended a family reunion.
 We were all happy to be there, having not seen brothers and sisters, nieces and nephews, aunts and uncles, and cousins in a long time.
 I proudly sported a 6 month baby bump, and I felt like I actually looked great in my fuchsia shirt and denim skirt.
-And I was happy and excited that God had blessed my womb once again.
-Then someone felt the need to question our family decisions, make light of the miracle of life, and ultimately shun me for having more than 2.5 kids.
+I was happy and excited that God had blessed my womb once again.
+Then someone crushed my spirits by questioning our family decisions, make light of the miracle of life, and ultimately shunning me for having more than 2.5 kids.

 For just a moment, I was taken aback because this was only my 4th child.
-But quickly, I regained my composure, and I couldn’t believe what I was about to say.
-Remember, I’m the shy one, the one who does not want attention, but sometimes….
-Sometimes, ya’ll, even the shy girl puts it on the line.
-I looked at my relative, and I said, “Why yes, yes I do, and I quite enjoy it.”
-I laughed as much because I was a bundle of nerves as I did at the shocked expression on his face and walked away.
+Quickly, I regained my composure, and I couldn’t believe what I was about to say.
+I looked at my brother-in-law, and I said, “Why yes, yes I do, and I quite enjoy it.”
+I laughed as much because I was a bundle of nerves as I did at the shocked expression on his face, while I proudly walked away.

 Admittedly, I could have given a better, more appropriate response, but in the moment I chose to give a snarky reply to a stupid question.
 Here’s the deal…not a single one of us need an anatomy lesson, and the person asking the question, well, he wanted to be cute and witty and make me blush.
 I have figured out that people who ask this question either 1) feel awkward and think they need to say something even if it’s stupid, or 2) they think it’s fun to embarrass you just a little.